pamruta/Web-Miner/README.txt

 	stored in file: Aniston-Dep-Paths.txt

-	Note: The current version only extracts binary-relations as produced by dependency-parser, so multi-word expressions like "actors guild award", "golden globe award" are split into binary relations: "guild award", "globe award", "golden award".
-We are working on fixing this issue on high-priority.
+	Note: The current version only extracts binary-relations as produced by dependency-parser, so multi-word expressions like "screen actors guild award" are split into binary relations:
+	"guild award", "screen award", "actors award" etc. We are working on addressing this issue as our top-priority.

 [3] OpenIE: http://nlp.stanford.edu/software/openie.html